rcl9/MIDI_Drum_Pad_Triggers/ReadMe.md

 Each "drum pad" was made from a Nordica cottage cheese plastic container, painted shiny black.
 Inside and mounted to the inner top was a small pickup microphone.
 Its raw signal was processed by a differential compator, amplifier and rectifier circuit.
 The output digital trigger was then sent to a Z80-based PIO chip which created a software interrupt in the Z80 handler assembler code.

-The interrupt handler would choose one of nine pre-determined MIDI NOTE-ON (drum #) codes, a velocity code (0= no sound, 140 = maximum output), and the MIDI channel number.
+The interrupt handler would choose one of nine pre-determined MIDI NOTE-ON (drum #) codes, a velocity code (0= no sound, 140 = maximum output) and the MIDI channel number.
 The MIDI channel would allow multiple drum machines/synthesizers to be attached to the same MIDI bus, so the pads could be assigned (to say) 3 toms, 1 symbal and 1 snare drum on the drum machine, then 3 notes on a synthesizer programmed for SIMMONS toms (a well known electronic drum sound).
 Or all the pads could be assigned to different pitches of the synthesizer set up with a tom sound, so you effectively have 9 drum toms all the same but at different pitches.